ansberry/ansberry/README.md

 The project is in a very early state.

-The current plan for an Ansberry installation would be as follows:
+The current plan for an Ansberry estate would be as follows:
 - Headmaster (service manager)
 - Telephone (message broadcaster)
 - (no name) (network action abstraction)